NG-ZORRO/ng-zorro-antd/docs/migration-v12.en-US.md

 ---
 order: 15
-title: v11 Migration Guide
+title: v12 Migration Guide
 toc: false
 ---

-This document will help you upgrade from `ng-zorro-antd` 10.x version to 11.x version.
-If you are using 9.x or older version, please upgrade to 10.x first.
+This document will help you upgrade from `ng-zorro-antd` 11.x version to 12.x version.

 ## Before upgrade